Nidheesh-Panchal/SAT-N/README.md

 A make file is created in the build folder, then run command in the build folder: $ make

 ## How to run
-After "make" command runs successfully, an executable name "bonus" is created in the build folder.
+After "make" command runs successfully, an executable name "satn" is created in the build folder.

 ## Sample input
 Sample input is present in the "test" folder